fnproject/tutorials/Introduction/README.md

 But before we start developing we need to set the `FN_REGISTRY` environment variable.
-Normally, it is set to your Docker repository and username.
+Normally, it is set to your Docker repository and Docker Hub username.
 However in this tutorial we'll work in local development mode so we can set the `FN_REGISTRY` variable to an invented value.
 Let's use `fndemouser`.

 ![user input](images/userinput.png)
 >`export FN_REGISTRY=fndemouser`